Metrics

 Getting Started with Metrics

-The most basic metric is a counter, which increments each time it's logged.
+The most basic metric is an increment metric, which increases each time it's logged.
 The default value is 1.
 The following example shows how to create a couple simple metrics.

 logger.info("flexlogs{metric: 'page-load'}");